History of the Rush Fire Department

 New York State Law - the Board of fire commissioners set policy for the fire department and ambulance service that operate in the town of Rush.
 The district provides the larger trucks, buildings, insurance, heat, lights and fuel, some training funds and most of the fire and rescue equipment.
 They also review and approve all operational procedures and SOP's that the firefighters and officers use.

 Open public meetings are held each month the third Tuesday at 7 pm at the main fire station.
-The present Chairman of the Board is Robert J. Faugh - 533-1892
+The present Chairman of the Board is Scott Goodman.

 The Rush Fire Department and Ambulance Operation:

 Who provides the service?
 In the Town of Rush the Rush Fire Department, Inc. provides the personnel to operate the ambulance, fire and rescue equipment.
 All the officers and members are volunteers - not one our members are paid!
 The fire department also provides fire prevention activities and for over 78 years have sponsored a cub scout pack, boy scout troop and since 1976 a firematic explorer post for the youth of Rush.
 Since 1960 the department has provided the "Al Mack" memorial scout building for the troop 134 activities.
 In 2003 we took on the sponsorship of a girl scouting program - "Daisy Troop 710" is our troop.
 The FD has an annual fund drive and carnival to raise fund for the FIRE DEPARTMENT operation.
-All the fund drive money goes toward new and replacement equipment, training, seminars and replacement funds for an ambulance, rescue truck and four wheel drive brush unit.
+All the fund drive money goes toward new and replacement equipment, training, seminars and replacement funds over the years for 7 ambulances, 4 rescue truck and 2 four wheel drive brush unit.
+2 ATVs, 2 Boats w/ trailer.
 90% of the ambulance operation is funded by the Fire Department NOT THE FIRE DISTRICT TAXPAYERS.

 Water Rescue Team: